parsleyhealth/recruiting/data-architect/README.md

 And between visits:

-* Reminders to care-givers to follow up on previously noted conditions and interventions
+* Reminders to care-givers to follow up on previously noted conditions and interventions (remember, these could include PHI)
-* Reminders to patients to schedule follow up visits
+* Email reminders to patients to schedule follow up visits

 ### Constraints